Trip Date: September 10-12, 2000

 Area: North Cascades National Park

-Starting & Ending Point: Park Creek Trailhead (Stehekin River Road)
+Starting & Ending Point: Park Creek Trailhead on Stehekin Valley Road (Elev.
+2300 feet)

 Way Points: Two-Mile Camp & Park Creek Bridge & Five-Mile Camp & Buckner Camp (trail hike)